turingschool/gear-up/groupthink.md

 ## Where have you seen GroupThink before?
 (5 min)

 Turn and talk for 2 minutes about where you have seen or experienced Groupthink before.
+Can Groupthink be positive?

 *Have students call out examples and create a list of examples that you can put on the whiteboard.*

 ## What is it?
 (15 min)

-READ: Take 10 minutes to read the following [article](https://www.linkedin.com/pulse/romp-through-group-think-simon-ashworth)
+READ: Take 15 minutes to read the following [article](https://www.linkedin.com/pulse/romp-through-group-think-simon-ashworth)  OR this [article](https://www.sesp.northwestern.edu/masters-learning-and-organizational-change/knowledge-lens/stories/2012/groupthink-the-role-of-leadership-in-enhancing-and-mitigating-the-pitfall-in-team-decision-making.html)

 <b> WRITE: After you are done with the article, review the list of situations on the board.
 Answer these questions in your notebook: </b>